ClusterM/hakchi2/README.md

 # hakchi2

-This application can add more games to the NES Classic Edition or Famicom Mini.
+This application can add more games to the NES Classic Edition or the Nintendo Classic Mini: Famicom.
 All you need is to connect it to PC via microUSB cable.
 No soldering, no disassembling.

 Features:
 * Allows to change any game settings including command line arguments